abinit/abinit/doc/tutorial/compilation.md

 # How to compile ABINIT

-This tutorial explains how to compile ABINIT including the required external dependencies without relying on pre-compiled libraries, package managers and root privileges.
+This tutorial explains how to compile ABINIT including the external dependencies without relying on pre-compiled libraries, package managers and root privileges.
-You will learn how to use the standard **configure** and **make** Linux tools to build and install your own software stack including the MPI library and the associated *mpif90* and *mpicc* wrappers required to compile parallel MPI applications.
+You will learn how to use the standard **configure** and **make** Linux tools to build and install your own software stack including the MPI library and the associated *mpif90* and *mpicc* wrappers required to compile MPI applications.

 It is assumed that you already have a standard Unix-like installation that provides the basic tools needed to build software from source (Fortran/C compilers and *make*).